 Sometimes during the manufacturing process, extra air and/or moisture can get incorporated into your wax.
 This is completely normal and will not affect your finished candles.
-It will usually correct itself as the wax melts and releases air and moisture - that’s the cloudiness and popping you are seeing and hearing.
+It will usually correct itself as the wax melts and releases air and moisture - there could be some popping or bubbling as the air and moisture releases from the wax.
 You may notice as your wax reaches temperature (185° F), the cloudiness will start to clear up.
 Sometimes you can stir gently to help release the air.
 If your wax is still cloudy once it reaches 185°F, you can hold it at that temperature for a longer period of time to allow the wax to continue to clear before you add your fragrance and pour your candles.

 For additional help, check out our Troubleshooting Guide!